Have teachers always been interested in how the mind works and have we always wanted an evidence-based profession?

 What is Cognition?

-In education, particularly with teachers in the classroom, there has been a recent call for evidence based practice to inform what we are doing in the classroom; and more importantly why.
+In education, particularly with teachers in the classroom, there has been a renewed call (via social media) for evidence-based practice to inform what teachers are doing in the classroom – and more importantly, why.
 This could be called ‘the cognitive revolution’ in teaching and is evident in the emergence of retrieval practice, dual coding and teachers learning more about memory and metacognition.
 Things that teachers have been doing for decades, albeit subconsciously.

-I’d like to argue that teachers can still hold their own domain in classrooms and continue do what works for them; and without the need for evidence!
+I’d like to argue that teachers can still hold their own domain in classrooms and continue to do what works for them, and without the need for evidence!
 There should always be a lace for subjectivism.
 But, this will come at a price.
-If teachers are told to do XY and Z by senior leadership teams without any validity, or we find various gimmicks off the internet to trial and use in our classrooms, is there is a danger that teachers will continue to do all sorts of tricks and one-off performances to please observers without any reliability?
+If teachers are told to do XY and Z by senior leadership teams without any validity, or we find various gimmicks off the internet to trial and use in our classrooms, there is a danger that teachers will continue to do all sorts of tricks and one-off performances to please observers without any reliability or hard evidence.

-Something has to change; and we must be able to trust our teachers to get on with the job they do best.
+Something has to change and we must be able to trust our teachers to get on with the job they do best.
 And sometimes, just sometimes, this can be done without any evidence to inform best practice.
 Whether cognitive approaches about how we teach and learn, require positivism or subjectivism evidence in the classroom is still up for debate.

 What do you think?